ValentinaDej/serverless-academy/01_INTERACTIVE_SORT/README.md

    - Mixed: `apple 492 banana 32 Cherry`
      (Note: Operations targeting words will ignore numbers and vice versa.
 A value like `492banana` is treated as a word.)

-3. **Selecting an Operation**: Choose from the following operations by entering the respective number:
+3. **Selecting an Operation**: Choose from the following operations:

    1. Sort words alphabetically
    2. Show numbers from lesser to greater